Timesheet in Excel Template (Table of Contents)

 - We will get the below result as follows.

-Here we calculated the Gross Pay of an employee based on Number of Hours Worked.
+Here we calculated the Gross Pay of an employee based on the Number of Hours Worked.

 Excel Timesheet – Example #3

-Let’s consider the same employee data record which has TIME IN and TIME OUT record as follows.
+Consider the same employee data record, which has TIME IN and TIME OUT records.

-Now Hourly Rate has fixed column so whenever the Rate changes it will get populated and reflected in the Gross Pay Column as shown in the below steps.
+Now Hourly Rate has a fixed column, so whenever the Rate changes, it will get populated and reflected in the Gross Pay column as shown in the below steps.

-- We can see that Gross Pay has been calculated as per Hourly Rate Basis.
+- We can see that Gross Pay has been calculated as per the Hourly Rate Basis.

 - Next, we will calculate the Total Gross Pay by adding the Gross Pay of the employees.